-Boone, North Carolina is the largest of these three sleepy mountain towns, with a population of about 13,000 people.
+The North Carolina Best Places To Live college town of Boone is the largest of these three sleepy mountain towns.

 Boone is home to Appalachian State University, which has a student enrollment of about 12,000.

-The town of Boone, NC winds around the college campus.
+The North Carolina Best Places To Live of Boone winds around the college campus.
 The main street is colorful and made up of small shops and eateries.
 And as would be expected, atmosphere is friendly.

-Boone is a great place to live because of the college, but also because the real estate surrounding the town is more affordable than around Blowing Rock, fifteen minutes away, or Banner Elk, a half hour away, while being close enough to enjoy these characteristic mountain towns as well.
+Boone is a North Carolina Best Places To Live because of the college, but also because the real estate surrounding the town is more affordable than around Blowing Rock, fifteen minutes away, or Banner Elk, a half hour away, while being close enough to enjoy these characteristic mountain towns as well.

 Appalachian State University (ASU) brings a lot to the town of Boone.